dougmet/docker-plumber/README.md

 docker run -d -p 8000:8000 dougmet/plumber
 ```

 Then go to http://localhost:8000/mean to see the get request.
-Alternatively do a curl request.
+Alternatively do a POST request via curl.

 ```
 curl --data "a=4&b=3" "http://localhost:8000/sum"